Delta Goodrem: 1984–2000: Early life and discovery

-2001–2003: Career launch, Neighbours, Innocent Eyes and cancer diagnosis
+2001–2003: Career launch and Innocent Eyes

-At the age of 15, Goodrem signed a record deal with Sony and began work on an album of pop–dance songs including the unsuccessful debut single, "I Don't Care", which peaked at number sixty four on the ARIA Singles Chart in November 2001.
+At the age of 15, Goodrem signed a recording contract with Sony Music and began work on an album of pop–dance songs including the unsuccessful debut single, "I Don't Care", which peaked at number sixty four on the ARIA Singles Chart in November 2001.
 The album and proposed second single "A Year Ago Today" were pushed aside as a result, allowing Goodrem and Sony to re-evaluate her future musical direction.
-In 2002, Goodrem took up the role as shy school girl and aspiring singer Nina Tucker in the popular soap Neighbours, which helped re-launch Goodrem's music career.
-The piano-based ballad "Born to Try", co-written by Audius Mtawarira, premiered on the show and reached number one on the ARIA Singles Chart and number three in the UK.
-Born to Try was certified triple Platinum in Australia for sales of over 210,000 copies.
-Goodrem's role on the show scored her a Logie for "Most Popular New Talent" at the 2003 Logie Awards In January 2003, "Lost Without You" topped the ARIA Singles Chart and reached number four in the UK. it was certified double platinum for sales over 140,000 copies in Australia.
+In 2002, Goodrem took up the role as shy schoolgirl and aspiring singer Nina Tucker in the popular television soap opera Neighbours, which helped re-launch Goodrem's music career.
+The piano-based ballad "Born to Try", co-written by Audius Mtawarira, premiered on the show and reached number one on the ARIA Singles Chart and the New Zealand singles chart, and number three in the UK.
+"Born to Try" was certified triple Platinum in Australia for sales of over 210,000 copies.
+Goodrem's role on the show scored her a Logie for "Most Popular New Talent" at the Logie Awards of 2003.
+In January 2003, "Lost Without You" topped the ARIA Singles Chart and reached number four in New Zealand and the UK. it was certified double platinum for sales over 140,000 copies in Australia.

-Goodrem's largely self-penned debut album, Innocent Eyes, was released on 24 March 2003 in Australia and debuted at number one on the ARIA Album Charts, breaking Australian records previously held by John Farnham's Whispering Jack (1986) by staying at number one for 29 consecutive weeks, while tying with Neil Diamond's Hot August Night (1972) as the second-longest charting number one album with a total of 29 weeks at top spot.
+Goodrem's largely self-penned debut studio album, Innocent Eyes, was released on 24 March 2003 in Australia and debuted at number one on the ARIA Album Charts, breaking Australian records previously held by John Farnham's Whispering Jack (1986) by staying at number one for 29 consecutive weeks, while tying with Neil Diamond's Hot August Night (1972) as the second-longest charting number one album with a total of 29 weeks at top spot.
 It was the highest-selling album in Australia of 2003 and sold 1.2 million copies in Australia, and over 4 million worldwide.
 The album also charted highly in the UK, peaking at number two.
-The album's third single "Innocent Eyes" again reached number one on the ARIA Singles Chart and number nine in the UK. it was certified Platinum in Australia for sales over 70,000 copies.
+The album's third single "Innocent Eyes" again reached number one on the ARIA Singles Chart and number nine in the UK.
+It was certified Platinum in Australia for sales over 70,000 copies.